'Power engineering can take you to some of the remotest areas in the world...'

 Bachelor of Engineering with Honours in Electrical and Electronic Engineering

-Previously, as part of the one-year MEM programme, Cameron spent several months in the Philippines at the BacMan geothermal power plant working on the refurbishment project and developing the post-rehabilitation operations framework as part of a business improvement plan.
+Previously, as part of the one-year MEM programme, Cameron spent several months in the Philippines at the BacMan geothermal power plant, and he went back to work there after completing his qualification.
+Recently privatised, the plant was being rehabilitated to bring it back up to full capacity, and Cameron developed the post-rehabilitation operations framework as part of a business improvement plan.

 'I helped manage and coordinate the transition from the old owner/operator of the geothermal power plant to the current operator.
 It involved working on the training needs and programmes for staff and installation of modern systems for maintenance management,' he says.

 'This is why I enjoy power engineering.
 It can take you to some of the remotest areas in the world, and every day brings a new problem that must be solved to ensure that electricity supply to consumers is reliable.’

 Cameron was inspired to study a BE(Hons) by his Uncle.
 ‘He is an electrical engineer involved in the power sector, and I had seen him travel the world with his job.